nunobrum/spicelib/README.md

   * Adding a script that allows to insert code into a README.md file
   * Supporting capital "K" for kilo in the spice and schematic editors.
 * Vesion 0.9
-  * SimAnalysis supporting both Qspice and LTSpice logfiles.
+  * SimAnalysis supporting both QSPICE and LTSpice logfiles.
   * FastWorstCaseAnalysis algorithm implemented
   * Fix on the log reading of fourier data.
   * Adding a parameter host to the SimServer class which then passed to the SimpleXMLRPCServer.